Categories: Home Improvement

 You’ve probably heard the term lap siding or lap joint.
 Lap is actually the shorter term for overlap, as lap siding overlaps another.
 Laps serve as a cover for the nails.

 To find out more about siding terminologies, get in touch with Homecraft Inc. We also install vinyl windows.
-Call us at (302) 798-0302 or leave message here.
+Call us at (302) 798-0302 or leave a message here.
 We’re available in Wilmington and Bear, DE.

 John Zatwarnytsky